-Features of the required course text include Internet access to visual information relevant to course coverage, audio files relevant to various course topics, and Westlaw search terms that enable you to find state law regarding certain course topics.
+Features of the required course text include Internet access to visual information and audio files relevant to various course topics, and Westlaw search terms that enable you to find state law regarding certain course topics.
 You are also able to access online chapter quizzes and answers and explanations regarding the problems that comprise those quizzes.
+I urge you to access those quizzes and the answers to the questions at appropriate intervals.

 Note with care that you are able to obtain a license to access the online information provided by or organized by the authors for your edification by using the "KeyCode" that appears on the face page of the text you acquired.
-If you acquired a used text, you will have to pay a separate fee to West publishing to obtain a license to access the eBook.
+If you have acquired a used text, you will have to pay a separate fee to West publishing to obtain a license to access the eBook.
+You may be able to acquire a license to use the online version of the text without having to obtain a hard copy of the text if you prefer to do so.